All salon owners must have a good salon business plan.

 If you can keep the plan to one page, you’ll:

-• Have it ready (fast): Some salon owners take months to write their salon business plan when using the traditional big document model.
+- Have it ready (fast): Some salon owners take months to write their business plan using the traditional big document model.

-• Keep it focused: A heavy document with a lot of details will distract your focus.
-A one-page plan on the other hand, will keep the few key things you need right in front of you.
-So that you can dedicate your attention to what will have the greatest impact.
+- Keep it focused: A heavy document with many details will distract your focus.
+A one-page plan, on the other hand, will keep the few key things you need right in front of you so that you can dedicate your attention to what will have the greatest impact.

-• Make it easy to communicate: People are increasingly busy.
-In particular, investors if that’s who you’re going to share your plan with.
-Most of them will love it if you can convey what your business is about in just one page.
+- Make it easy to communicate: People are increasingly busy.
+In particular, investors are the ones with whom you will share your plan.
+Most of them will love it if you can convey your business in just one page.
 I say most of them.
-Still, some institutions will require a multi-page plan, but you can deal with that when needed.
+Still, some institutions require a multi-page plan, but you can deal with that when needed.

 The Salon Business Plan Outline